How To Fit Two Bikes In A Car

 Time to align the second bike

-After you’re done with one bike, pick up the second one.
-The instructions are almost the same as the first one, but this time, rotate the bike vertically and put it on top.
+The instructions are almost the same as the first one, but this time, rotate the it vertically and put it on top.
 This will make sure that both of the bikes don’t clash with each other during transportation.

 Wheel bags